 It’s been a long two years.
 But many not-for-profits are starting to plan in-person galas and other special events for this coming summer and autumn.
 If your organization is trying to get back to “normal” with a face-to-face fundraiser, understand that it’s likely to be more challenging to plan than in the past.

-Here are some of the key tax-related deadlines affecting businesses and other employers during the fourth quarter of 2020.
+Here are some of the key tax-related deadlines that apply to businesses and other employers during the second quarter of 2022.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
 Contact us to ensure you’re meeting all applicable deadlines and to learn more about the filing requirements.

 In some cases, homeowners decide to move to new residences, but keep their present homes and rent them out.
 If you’re thinking of doing this, you’re probably aware of the financial risks and rewards.
 However, you also should know that renting out your home carries potential tax benefits and pitfalls.

 If your not-for-profit is trying to fulfill its mission with less volunteer help these days, you’re not alone.
 A December 2021 Gallop poll found that although donating to charity has largely returned to pre-pandemic levels, volunteering was still down.
 Only 56% of survey respondents said they’d volunteered in the past year, compared with 64% in 2017.

 The tax filing deadline for 2021 tax returns is April 18 this year.
 After your 2021 tax return has been successfully filed with the IRS, there may still be some issues to bear in mind.
 Here are three considerations: